Skip to main content

 What does Graphcore do vs Groq?

 Graphcore: Graphcore designs the Intelligence Processing Unit, a processor architecture built specifically for machine learning workloads, offering a hardware alternative to NVIDIA GPUs for AI model training and inference.
 The Bristol-based company developed the IPU around a bulk synchronous parallel computation model that distributes model parameters across thousands of processor cores with local memory, achieving high efficiency for sparse and irregular neural network computations that GPUs handle inefficiently.\n\nThe company raised approximately $700 million across six funding rounds including a Series E that valued it at approximately $2.8 billion, with investors including Sequoia Capital, Microsoft, and Samsung Ventures.
 Graphcore processors are deployed in research institutions including Oxford, Cambridge, and the Rosalind Franklin Institute, as well as commercial AI platforms.
-The company has shipped multiple IPU generations including the MK2 IPU and Bow IPU, with the Colosseum system providing data centre scale AI compute.\n\nGraphcore competes directly against NVIDIA in the AI accelerator market, alongside AMD, Intel Gaudi, and other AI chip startups including Cerebras, SambaNova, and Groq.
+The company has shipped multiple IPU generations including the MK2 IPU and Bow IPU, with the Colossus processor and IPU-POD system providing data centre scale AI compute.\n\nGraphcore competes directly against NVIDIA in the AI accelerator market, alongside AMD, Intel Gaudi, and other AI chip startups including Cerebras, SambaNova, and Groq.
 The AI accelerator market is projected to exceed $100 billion by 2027, driven by demand for model training compute.
 Graphcore faces the dominant position of NVIDIA and its CUDA software ecosystem as the primary barrier to adoption, requiring significant software investment to match the maturity of CUDA tooling that researchers and engineers have relied on for over a decade.
 Groq: Groq is an AI infrastructure company founded in 2016 that designs and manufactures specialized processors for artificial intelligence workloads.
 The company's core product is the Language Processing Unit (LPU), a custom-built chip architecture optimized for inference tasks in large language models and other AI applications.
 Unlike traditional GPUs designed for general-purpose computing, Groq's LPUs prioritize deterministic latency and throughput for sequential AI processing, enabling faster token generation in inference scenarios.
 Groq has positioned itself as an alternative to NVIDIA's GPU-dominated infrastructure market, targeting enterprises requiring high-performance AI inference at scale.
 The company offers cloud-based access to its hardware through GroqCloud, allowing developers to run inference workloads with reduced latency compared to conventional GPU implementations.
-With $640 million in total funding and a valuation of $2.8 billion as of its Series D stage, Groq operates in the competitive AI infrastructure sector.
-The company competes with established players like NVIDIA, as well as emerging alternatives including custom chip manufacturers and cloud providers developing proprietary AI accelerators.
-Groq's growth trajectory reflects increasing enterprise demand for efficient inference infrastructure, though specific customer names and revenue figures remain undisclosed.
+Groq operates in the competitive AI infrastructure sector, competing with established players like NVIDIA, as well as emerging alternatives including custom chip manufacturers and cloud providers developing proprietary AI accelerators.
+In December 2025, Nvidia and Groq announced an agreement reportedly valued at approximately $20 billion to license Groq's AI inference technology.
+Groq's growth trajectory reflects increasing enterprise demand for efficient inference infrastructure.
 Groq's LPU architecture specifically optimizes for inference latency rather than training, addressing a distinct performance bottleneck in deployed AI systems.
+Groq operates in the AI Infrastructure sector and is headquartered in United States.
+Founded in 2016 by Jonathan Ross, Groq has raised $1.4B in total funding, achieving a valuation of $20B as of its latest round.
+The company's funding journey includes a Series A of $30M in 2019, a Series B of $40M in 2021, a Series C of $300M in 2021, a Series D of $450M in 2023.
+The most recent round was led by SoftBank Vision Fund 2.
+With approximately 300 employees, Groq has established itself as a Acquired-stage player in the AI Infrastructure market.
+The company holds an Awaira Score of 80/100, reflecting its strong position across valuation, funding trajectory, team scale, and market influence.
+Groq competes in a rapidly evolving segment alongside other AI Infrastructure companies.
+Based in United States, Groq is part of a growing international AI ecosystem attracting talent and investment.
+The AI Infrastructure space has attracted significant investment in recent years, with companies racing to capture enterprise and consumer demand for AI-powered solutions.

 Which company was founded first?